Mount Kerinci: Climbing

 Kerinci was first climbed in December 1877 by Dutch mountaineers Arend Ludolf van Hasselt and Daniël David Veth.
 It can be climbed from the village of Kersik Tuo, 6 or 7 hours away from Padang by car or bus.
 The climb and descent normally takes 2 days and 1 night, when choosing to go all the way to the summit.
 Climbers may also choose to go up only as far as Camp 2 or 3, skipping the summit attempt, which requires a pre-dawn climb.

-Kerinci's terrain consists of thick jungle, and can get muddy and slippery even if there are only mild drizzles, which may occur occasionally even during the dry season.
-To climb the volcano a guide is needed, as there have been rare cases of people disappearing after attempting to trek alone.
+Kerinci's terrain consists of thick jungle and can get muddy and slippery even if in only mild drizzles, which may occur occasionally even during the dry season.
+Anyone wishing to climb the volcano requires the services of a guide, under the Kerinci Seblat National Park regulations.
+There have been rare cases of people disappearing and/or dying from exposure or falls after attempting to trek alone.

 Lakes

 The Kerinci Seblat National Park has at least fifteen lakes of note, with the biggest being Kerinci Lake, followed by Gunung Tujuh Lake.
-The 4,200-hectares of Kerinci Lake lies at a height of 650 m, and is the host of the annual Kerinci Lake Festival.
-Gunung Tujuh Lake (literally, Seven Mountains Lake) is a caldera lake formed in an extinct volcano, and is surrounded by seven peaks.
+The 4,200 hectares of Kerinci Lake lies at a height of 650 m, and is the host of the annual Kerinci Lake Festival.
+Gunung Tujuh Lake (literally, Seven Mountains Lake) is a caldera lake formed in an extinct volcano and is surrounded by seven peaks.
 It is also the highest lake in Southeast Asia at 1,996 m.